 Drives / parking areas (if installed) - porous paving grids - paving grids are a strong interlocking 100% recycled cellular porous plastic paving grid system for grass reinforcement, ground stabilisation & gravel retention for regular trafficked surfaces (pedestrian and vehicles).
-These can be installed with either a grass or gravel filled surface, with gravel being used for most driveways.
+These can be installed with either a grass or gravel filled surface, with gravel being used for the majority of driveways.